Moonzel/Godot-PerfBullets/README.md

 <br>

 - `position`: The LOCAL position of the bullet (from its Spawner node).
+- `last_increment`: Every frame, the distance between the bullet and the current spawner `global_position` is calculated, and then the difference of `last_increment` is added to the position of the bullet.
+This allows `moveWithParent` to function.
 - `direction`: The Vector2 that describes the direction that the bullet is traveling.
 - `speed`: The amount that is multiplied by the direction to produce the velocity of the bullet.
 - `lifetime`: The amount of time the bullet has been active.
 Is reset every time it is readded to the pool.
 Is incremented up by delta every frame.